jchapuis/akka-persistent-entity/README.md

 ```

 ### Event applier
-Similarly, we define traits for event application.
-When the entity exists, this is a function of two parameters: the current state and the event, leading to a new version of the state:
+Similarly, we define traits for event handling.
+This is a function of two parameters: the current state and the event, leading to a new version of the state:

 ```scala
 trait EventApplier[S, E <: EntityEvent[_]] {